OohBleh/OohBleh.github.io/_posts/2022-2-23-losing-seed.md

 On the other hand, if the player is unable to play $$2$$ Strikes during this time, this amount is reduced to $$99$$, which is less than the minimum HP of a HP-buffed Gremlin Nob.
 Remaining in Wrath stance also poses a significant constraint on the player.
 If the player is in Wrath during a $$3$$-attack cycle, then, unmitigated, Gremlin Nob's attacks during this time total a minimum $$112$$ damage, which eclipses Watcher's starting HP of $$61$$ (Ascension $$14+$$), and the lesser of these two attacks totals $$64$$ damage.

-How many of Watcher's skill and power cards are similarly unhelpful in this scenario?
+How many of Watcher's skill and power cards are unhelpful in this particular fight?
 While the answer is probably "many", I do not believe it is "all".
 I am optimistic that even an unwinnable Watcher seed may be found and proven, with the aid of a moderately optimized, RNG-compliant combat simulator.